PCOS (PolyCystic Ovarian Syndrome) new research and treatment approaches

 Q. I have been recently diagnosed with polycystic ovarian syndrome.
 What is the best way to manage this apart from taking the oral contraceptive pill?

-A. Whilst the oral contraceptive pill manages the syndrome well, by regulating the menstrual cycle and inhibiting the testosterone, there comes a time when one might wish to conceive and then the oral contraceptive is not longer useful.
+Many women are prescribed the oral contraceptive pill, which manages the syndrome well, by inhibiting the testosterone and regulating menstrual cycles, then there comes a time when one might wish to conceive and then the oral contraceptive is not longer useful.

 Acupuncture can also help to regulate the syndrome.

 Metformin is a useful medication for PCOS which prescribed by your doctor.
 It acts by reducing the insulin resistance which is thought to be the underlying cause of the syndrome.
 It also addresses many of the symptoms arising from the condition such as infertility, miscarriage, irregular periods, and male pattern hair growth, and future complications such as heart disease and diabetes.

 I have resources awaiting for you from the current research.
 Book an appointment with Natural Ange to hear the latest findings.

 Posted: Thursday 27 May 2021